cms-tcc/cms-tcc.github.io/python-basics.md

 ---
-title: Setting Up Python on the Circuit Playground Express
+title: Python Basics
 ---

 Here's how to set up Python on your Circuit Playground Express (CPX) board.
+This guide will also walk you through the basics of using Python.

 ## Installing Python
 Download the latest version of CircuitPython from [here](https://circuitpython.org/board/circuitplayground_express/).
 Save it somewhere handy.